QizhiSu/labtools/README.md

 <!-- badges: end -->

 The goal of labtools is to to provide a set of tools to help facilitate the handling of laboratory data.
+At the moment, there are only two functions. one is to to help read and align compound lists of different samples, and the other one is to convert any list of chemicals into structure database used by MS-FINDER.
+It is still under active development.
+In the future, more functions will be incorporated based on the need.
 At the moment, there is only one function to help read and align compound lists of different samples.
 It is still under active development.
 In the future, more functions will be incorporated based on the need of our lab.

 ## Installation